daKmoR/rocket/docs/index.md

 # Rocket

-The modern web setup with less complexity
+The modern web setup for static sites with a sprinkle of JavaScript.

 ## Why Rocket.dev?